 Stormwater Resource Plan

-The Contra Costa Clean Water Program is pleased to announce the release of the Contra Costa Watersheds Stormwater Resource Plan: Greening the Community for Healthy Watersheds (CCW SWRP).
+The Contra Costa Clean Water Program (CCCWP) is pleased to announce the release of the Contra Costa Watersheds Stormwater Resource Plan: Greening the Community for Healthy Watersheds (CCW SWRP).
+The CCW SWRP was submitted to the State Water Board, East Contra Costa County Integrated Regional Water Management Group, and the Bay Area Integrated Regional Water Management Plan (IRWMP) in January 2019.
+The State Water Board issued its concurrence with the SWRP in February 2020.
 The CCW SWRP can be viewed or downloaded using the links in the side navigation bar.

 - CCW SWRP Executive Summary